Frequently Asked Questions - Products

 We welcome all customer suggestions and ideas.
 Customer requests are always the first place we start when designing new items.
 However, we do not do exclusive designs.
 Any customer suggestions we receive that result in a successful new design will be added to our website and wholesale catalog.
 Feel free to use our public Suggestion Box for any requests or product ideas.

-Product measurements are available in both millimeters (mm) and inches and include length, width and height.
+Product measurements are available in millimeters (mm) and include length, width and height.
 Occasionally there are additional measurements in the item’s description, such as the Inside Diameter of a large hole bead.
 It can be useful to look at the Design Ideas to see the item’s size in relation to other parts.
+Most charm measurements include the attached jump ring in the measurement.
+View our example measurements.

-NOTE: generally the length measure will be the longest distance, regardless of orientation/direction.
+NOTE: generally, the length measurement will be the longest distance, regardless of orientation/direction.

 - Width refers to the distance that sits perpendicular to the length.